 - Term and Termination: Unless otherwise stated in a separate Harvest Estimate or any other written agreement, Work Order, Service Ticket, or Project signed by Client, Client or Provider may terminate Services without cause upon thirty (30) days written notice to the other party; however, Services for any product that Client has agreed to pay in monthly installments may not be terminated or cancelled within the first twelve (12) months of this Agreement.
 In the event of termination of Services, Client agrees to pay Provider for all Services performed up to the date of termination.
 Provider may terminate this Agreement for breach of this Agreement immediately upon written notice to the Client.
 Termination for breach will not preclude Provider from exercising any other remedies for breach of this Agreement.
 This termination agreement supersedes any other termination agreement previously signed.

-- Ownership of Intellectual Property: Client warrants and represents that Client is the rightful owner or licensee of all content, photos, videos, audio, etc., that Client may provide to Provider for Services performed by Provider.
+- Ownership of Intellectual Property: Client warrants and represents that Client is the rightful owner and/or licensee of all content, including, but not limited to, all written content, stock images, photos, videos, audio, etc., that Client may provide to Provider for Services performed by Provider.
 Client shall indemnify, defend, and hold Provider harmless from any claims, damages, actions, judgments, costs, or attorney’s fees arising out of or related to Client’s use of any intellectual property, content, photos, videos, audio, or the like, provided to Provider.
 Moreover, Client accepts sole responsibility for procuring and retaining patient consent related to the reflection and use of any and all photos.

 - HIPAA Compliance: Client warrants that all information of any kind provided to and used by Provider is in compliance with the Health Insurance Portability and Accountability Act (“HIPAA”) and acknowledges that Provider will take no independent action to assure or confirm compliance with HIPAA.
 Any damages that may be suffered by Provider as a result of Client’s failure to comply with HIPAA shall be expressly included in Client’s requirement to indemnify Provider as outlined in Section 11 below.

 - FTP Transfers: Provider reserves the exclusive right to grant and/or deny File Transfer Protocol (“FTP”) as it deems reasonable and practical in the performance of Services.
 Client releases Provider of any and all responsibility related to the provision of “FTP” access and the ramifications associated with inappropriate use.
-If Provider has to recreate, reestablish, restore, or reapply any web files, code, programming, image, etc., that is lost, corrupted, overwritten, or skewed by Client’s FTP access, Client understands and agrees that Provider will charge Client, and Client will promptly remit payment to Provider, a billable charge of Provider’s current rate of $150.00 per hour.
+If Provider has to recreate, reestablish, restore, or reapply any web files, code, programming, image, etc., that is lost, corrupted, overwritten, or skewed by Client’s FTP access, Client understands that this is a billable charge at Provider’s then current hourly rate.

 - Ownership: Upon payment in full, Client retains sole and exclusive ownership of any and all data files, videos, and/or photographs provided by Client, and the final work product of Client’s website and/or blog.
 Further, Client retains sole and exclusive ownership of the final work product of Client’s marketing pages (e.g., Procedure Pages and Campaigns).
 Client’s ownership shall continue indefinitely upon termination of this Agreement for any reason.
 Client does not retain ownership of any and all working files and/or source files of Client’s website and/or blog, including any and all working files and/or source files for the graphic design and textual content, including, but not limited to, Adobe Photoshop (.psd) and Adobe Illustrator (.ai) files.
 Also, Client does not retain ownership of any licensing applications, software, and/or other licensed content provided by any third party, including, but not limited to, WordPress, NextGEN, Gravity Forms, Advanced Custom Fields, ToolSet, Adobe Typekit, EmailMeForm, MailChimp, iStockphoto, Shutterstock, and People Images.
 Provider retains sole and exclusive ownership of any and all working files and/or source files of Client’s website and/or blog, including any and all working files and/or source files for the graphic design and textual content, including, but not limited to, Adobe Photoshop (.psd) and Adobe Illustrator (.ai) files.
 Provider retains sole and exclusive ownership of any and all database application software programs used in the creation and maintenance of all Services, including, but not limited to website photo galleries, website shopping carts, directory web pages, etc. Moreover, Provider exercises sole and exclusive ownership of all advertising and Pay Per Click (PPC) programs.
 Provider’s ownership shall continue indefinitely upon termination of this Agreement for any reason.
 Provider reserves all reasonable remedies to ensure and protect said interest.